lkrms/pretty-php/docs/Rules.md

 If interface lists break over multiple lines and neither `StrictLists` nor `AlignLists` are enabled, a newline is added before the first interface.

+### `StrictLists`

+Items in lists are arranged horizontally or vertically by replicating the arrangement of the first and second items.

 ### `StandardWhitespace` (call 3: _`callback`_)

 The `TagIndent` of tokens between indented tags is adjusted by the difference,